eazydammy/coding-challenges/Intel30DaysOfUdacity/README.md

 ___
  ## D22 (02-15-20)
 - Participated in the weekly meetup of the #sg_nigeria group.
 Discussed about progress in our project with OpenVINO Edge AI.
-- Convert preliminary model to ONNX format
+- Converted preliminary model to ONNX format
 ___